ASL 1-1 | Americain Sign Language One on One Private/Custom Lessons

 If your child is having trouble recalling a sign you can always look it up by simply googling "ASL ______" For example "ASL__enjoy__" and about 3 ASL dictionaries will appear 'LifePrint.com' Sigingsavvy.com' and 'Handspeak.com'.
 These non-mandatory resources are listed in the materials section as third-party websites.

-Hi, my name is Brittley Oliver and I enjoy learning languages and linguistics.
+Hi, I am Ms. O and I enjoy learning languages and linguistics.
 I love breaking down languages and seeing how they are structurally formed and how they compare to other languages.
-I graduated with an ASL (American Sign Language)...
+I graduated with an ASL (American Sign Language) interpreting BA...